hujiecpp/VisualFeatureTranslation/README.md

 The local features (e.g., SIFT and DELF) are aggregated by the codebooks learned on 4,000 randomly picked images of Google-Landmarks dataset.

-And the picked images are used for training the PCA whitening of all the features.
+And the features of picked images are used to train the PCA whitening for all features of other images.

 The features are listed bellow:

-- SIFT-FV and SIFT-VLAD:

-xxxxxxx
+- SIFT-FV and SIFT-VLAD: The Scale Invariant Feature Transform (SIFT) [5] features are extracted and then aggregate by Fisher Vector (FV) [6] and Vector of Locally Aggregated Descriptors (VLAD) [7].
+The details can be found in:
 > ./Evaluation/SIFT/

-- DELF-FV and DELV-VLAD:

-xxxxxxx
+- DELF-FV and DELV-VLAD: The DEep Local Features (DELF) [8] are extracted and then aggregate also by FV and VLAD.
+The details can be found in:
 > ./Evaluation/DELF/
 - V-CroW and R-CroW:

 xxxxxxx